totolol123/open-tibia/README.md

 // the path to the spr file.
 string path = @"C:\Clients\10.79\Tibia.spr";

-// creates a SpriteStorage instance.
-OpenTibia.Client.Sprites.SpriteStorage sprites = new OpenTibia.Client.Sprites.SpriteStorage();

 // loads the spr file.
-sprites.Load(path, version);
+OpenTibia.Client.Sprites.SpriteStorage sprites = OpenTibia.Client.Sprites.SpriteStorage.Load(path, version);

 // gets 100 sprites from the storage and displays in the SpriteListBox OpenTibia.Client.Sprites.Sprite[] list = new OpenTibia.Client.Sprites.Sprite[100];